kredar/kredar.github.io/_posts/2022-11-05-books_for_pms.md

     image_max_size: 10px
     alt: "Everybody Lies"
     title: "Everybody Lies by Seth Stephens-Davidowitz"
-    excerpt: "It’s an easy read, full of insights into human behaviour.
+    excerpt: "It's an easy read, full of insights into human behaviour.
 It shows the importance of quantitative and qualitative analysis and how they complement each other."
     url: "https://amzn.to/3EasBeK"
     btn_label: "Amazon"
     btn_class: "btn--primary"